asqwerty666/slurm-modpy/README.md

 ```
 Notice that if no *command* is especified the *sbatch* will do nothing but send an email at the end.

-But in general, the dependencies mechanism of slurm birngs a very rich dynamics that can be used here.
+But in general, the dependencies mechanism of slurm brings a very rich dynamics that can be used here.
 By example,

 ```
 p = send_sbatch(cdata)